Temple Mount Sifting Project: Second Temple Period (516 BCE – 70 CE)

 Within the Temple Mount's history, no other period saw as much activity as the Second Temple period – both in terms of construction projects carried out, chiefly that of Herod's temple, and in volume of people going about their day-to-day activity.
-This is well attested in the pottery finds of the TMSP, over 40% of which date to this period (⅔ of that dating between Herod's reign (37 BCE) and the Destruction of the temple (70 CE)).
+This is well attested in the pottery finds of the TMSP, over 40% of which date to this period (two-thirds of that dating between Herod's reign (37 BCE) and the Destruction of the temple (70 CE)).

 A number of architectural remains are ascribed to this period, the largest among them being a 75 cm wide Doric capital, which may have topped an 18-foot tall column within Solomon's Porch.
 Another noted architectural discovery consisted of dozens of multi-colored Opus sectile tiles of various shapes, which enabled a reconstruction of the tiling patterns employed in the courtyards of Herod's Temple.

 More than 500 of the coins discovered in the sifting date to this period, spanning from the 6th century BCE Yehud coinage till the First Jewish Revolt coinage of the year 70 CE.

-Other finds of the period include hundreds of fragments of stone vessels typical to late 2nd Temple Judea, over a thousand fresco fragments, weaponry and epigraphic finds.
+Other finds of the period include hundreds of fragments of stone vessels typical of the late Second Temple Period, over a thousand fresco fragments, weaponry and epigraphic finds.